Updated: Jul 23, 2021

 Building up the vineyard, especially the first year, turned into quite an emotional journey, not just because of all the things that we will cover in "The Making" blog post series, but also because our personal life was impacted by Neviana's father's diagnosis with Stage 4 pancreatic cancer just one week before closing on the property.
 Neviana's father was one of the biggest supporters of our vineyard dream and we are grateful that he got to be part of the first year of our family adventure.

 When we take a step back to look at how far we've come in the past few years, we recognize that "The Journey of a thousand miles begins with one step.
 (Lao Tzu)".
-We are getting closer to making our family dream a reality and we will continue to progress through our journey one small step at a time.
+We made our dream a reality one small step at a time.
 Thank you for following our journey and supporting Aquila's Nest.